 I woke up several months later in so much pain that when the idea of suicide was gently suggested to my mind, I agreed that it sounded like relief compared to this lonely hell and I decided to end it all.
 My rebellion wasn’t numbing me enough so I resolved that if nothing changed within a few months I would end it all over the summer.

 So you could say that the pressure that loneliness put on me caused me to crack, to question everything I knew and believed, to go against all that I had once held dear and true.
+It sucked the life out of me.
 Loneliness 1 – me 0.